midgardproject/phpcr-midgard2/README.md

 Content Repositories are important piece of software infrastructure that must be usable by any projects or companies regardless of their business model.
 Because of this, the Midgard2 PHPCR implementation will be available under permissive terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-2.1.html).

 ## Development

-The Midgard2 PHPCR provider is in early stages of development.
-Our initial goal is to implement JCR level 1 compatibility, verified by passing the relevant [Jackalope API tests](https://github.com/jackalope/jackalope-api-tests).
-Once we know the exact approach to take, adding JCR level 2 should be relatively straightforward.
-The [David's Model notes](http://wiki.apache.org/jackrabbit/DavidsModel) should be useful for prioritizing features.

 Contributions to the Midgard2 PHPCR provider are very much appreciated.
 The development is coordinated on a GitHub repository: